 The A-train Rail Trail runs alongside DCTA’s commuter rail line and was designed to complement its surroundings and adjacent facilities.
-The trail is part of DCTA’s ongoing efforts to provide safe, customer- focused, and efficient mobility solutions to Denton County.
-It will connect existing transit facilities with key destinations within its member cities – Denton, Lewisville and Highland Village.
+The 19-mile trail is part of the agency's ongoing efforts to provide safe, customer-focused and efficient mobility solutions to Denton County.
+It connects existing transit facilities with key destinations within DCTA's member cities – Denton, Lewisville and Highland Village - and surrounding areas.

 Quick Snapshot of the A-train Rail Trail

-- Length of A-train Rail Trail: The entire trail is approximately 19 miles and will connect the DDTC and all the way to the Hebron Station in Lewisville.
+- Length of A-train Rail Trail: The entire trail is approximately 19 miles and connects from the DDTC and all the way to the Hebron station in Lewisville.

 - City Parks Included in Trail: The Denton Branch Rail Trail, Lewisville and Highland Village trails are incorporated in the A-train Rail Trail system.

-- Map Showing A-train Rail Trail: Click here to download the rail trail map.
+- A-train Rail Trail Pocket Guide/Map: Click here to download the A-train Rail Trail pocket guide.